openid/authzen/authorization-api-1_0.md

 An Asset is the target of an access request.
 It is a JSON ({{RFC8259}}) object that has the following fields:

 id:
 : OPTIONAL.
 The asset Id of the asset.
-It's value is a `string` specifying the identifier of the asset.
+Its value is a `string` specifying the identifier of the asset.
 This field MAY be omitted to indicate a class of assets

 type:
 : OPTIONAL.
 The type of the asset.
-It's value is a `string` that specifies the type of the asset
+Its value is a `string` that specifies the type of the asset

 attributeNames:
 : OPTIONAL.
 An array of `string`s, each string representing the name of an attribute of the asset.